 I'm Tim Dietrich - a software developer and writer.

 In my 20+ years as an IT professional, I've worked on many different types of projects.
 I've developed complex business systems and database solutions.
 I've launched successful businesses and Web sites, including an extremely popular site for healthcare professionals, and an alternative search engine.
 I've developed several iOS and tvOS apps and popular open source software solutions.
-And most recently, I served as the Developer Evangelist for Airtable, a San Francisco-based startup.
-Please see my portfolio for a list of the projects that I've worked on.

 I went "solo" in 2008, and created what quickly became a very successful database consultancy, developing a wide range of solutions - custom inventory systems, accounting systems, contact management systems, and more.
 I helped start-ups, small businesses, non-profits, government agencies, educational institutions, and Fortune 50 companies achieve amazing results.
 The organizations that I worked with included the Library of Congress, Siemens, the University of Virginia, and many more.